datchung/blog-posts/2020/2020-08-31_React Front End NET Core Back End/Post.md

 2. Run the ReactJS app with `npm start`.
 3. Edit the front end as desired.
 This allows you to make use of the conveniences that `create-react-app` has already set up.
 4. Stop debugging the project in Visual Studio.
-5. Build the front end with `npm build`.
+5. Build the front end with `npm run build`.
 6. Run the project (start debugging) in Visual Studio and the edited front end will be hosted on the same domain as the back end.

 ## 7. <a name='conclusion'></a>Conclusion